 The Great Pyramid of Giza represents one of the oldest human civilizations ever identified.
 Constructed between 2584 and 2561 BCE for the Egyptian pharaoh Khufu, this pyramid represents one of the largest of its kind and the largest of the three pyramids at Giza.
 It is an amazing work of early engineering, having nearly perfect symmetry, which makes it a great attraction and one of the greatest wonders of the Ancient World.

 The Great Wall of China is the only man-made structure showcased from space.
 Several parts of the wall date back as early as the 7th century B.C.
-Constructions were joined together to create a bigger, stronger, and longer wall now known as The Great Wall of China.
 Having a length of around 21,196 km, the original purpose of building the Wall was to add fortification around the borders of China against nomadic groups.
-Originally built by the emperors of China, most of the wall has been rebuilt.
+It was originally built by the emperors of China however most of the wall has been rebuilt since its original construction.
 By being maintained and enhanced, only a little part of the original wall remains.
 All the same, The Great Wall of China is one of the greatest structures crafted by the human race and is a must for any bucket list.

-Last but definitely not the least is Uluru, Northern Territory in Australia.
+Last but definitely not the least is Uluru, located in the Northern Territory in Australia.
 There are many great places to visit in Australia.
 Uluru is also know as Ayers Rock.
 This sandstone rock formation has been a sacred site for Native Australians.
-Who believed that spirits of the dead lived there at one point.
-True or untrue, this 1,142-ft. high picturesque sandstone inspires both awe and wonder, as Uluru is notable.
-Especially as the glowing red hues across the sky at dawn and dusk begin to cascade.
+They believed that spirits of the dead lived in the location of this rock.
+This 1,142-ft. high picturesque sandstone inspires both awe and wonder as the glowing red hues across the sky at dawn and dusk begin to cascade.